 Cons:

-Similar to showing a starting price point, this can also be another solid option for the average photographer.
+Similar to showing a starting price point, this can also be another solid option for most photographers.

 Some photographers choose to send their full pricing sheet after an inquiry but before hopping on a call.
 This allows clients to see your pricing upfront while still giving you control over the sales conversation during the consultation.